-(a) Except as otherwise proscribed by these Rules, the clerk shall file all papers presented for filing upon payment of proper fees.
-It shall be the duty of the clerk to immediately forward all papers to the clerk's office of the appropriate Division when papers are filed in a division other that of the division in which the case is pending.

-(b) All original papers shall be filed with the clerk and not with any judge.
+- (a) Except as otherwise provided by these Rules, the clerk shall file all papers presented for filing upon payment of proper fees or upon receipt of an affidavit or Application described in Rule 3.6(a).
+It shall be the duty of the clerk to immediately forward all papers to the clerk's office of the appropriate Division when papers are filed in a division other that of the division in which the case is pending. - (b) All original papers shall be filed with the clerk and not with any judge.